 There can – and should – be wiggle room when you’re deciding a freelance schedule.
 If you want your schedule to be successful, though, you need to ensure that you have a dedicated time by which you must start and one by which you must end.

-If you can start with a solid beginning and end of your day, it will be much easier to fill in the rest of the time with the types of useful tasks that will help you to succeed.
+If you can start with a solid beginning and end of your day, it can be much easier to fill in the rest of the time with the types of useful tasks that will help you to succeed.

 Keeping on the Right Track with a Task List

-Greg Katz says that the first thing you should do every day is to check your tasks list.
+Greg Katz says that the first thing you should do every day is to check your task list.
 This is one of the best pieces of advice you’ll get, especially if you aren’t internally motivated.
 Your task list is what’s going to keep you moving throughout the day.